Velocidex/velociraptor-docs/content/blog/2021/2021-09-07-release-notes-0.6.1/_index.md

 `Windows.Remediation.Quarantine` artifact.
 This artifact updates the client's firewall rules so it can only communicate with the Velociraptor server, and some limited exceptions.
-When a host is quarantined, no network connections are succuessful, but the investigator can still communicate with the host using Velociraptor.
+When a host is quarantined, no network connections are successful, but the investigator can still communicate with the host using Velociraptor.

 This feature is useful in cases when time is of the essence and it